aidanharris/Sabnzbd-Sickrage-Arch-Docker/README.md

 ## To Do:

-* Upload the image to the Docker Hub
 * Look in to moving this repository to Gitlab.
 I may be able to get a nice workflow going where Gitlab CI builds and pushes the container to Docker Hub everytime something in the repo changes.
 * Reduce the size of the container:
 ```bash